bmw543/Crypto-Notify/README.md

-This python program web scrapes prices for specified cryptocurrencies, and sends desktop notifications when a price moves above or below a threshold.
+This python program scrapes prices for specified cryptocurrencies from coindesk.com, and sends desktop notifications when a price moves above or below a threshold.

 Python dependencies: